 Collaborative to Build Statewide Capacity for Addressing Racial Disproportionality in the Kansas Child Welfare System

-Limited seats still available for the in-person Kansas Racial Equity Collaborative Symposium focusing on connection, collaboration, and action planning at individual and macro levels.
+Limited seats are still available for the in-person Kansas Racial Equity Collaborative Symposium focusing on connection, collaboration, and action planning at individual and macro levels.
 The symposium is the culmination of activities that transpired over the last year as part of the Kansas Racial Equity Collaborative.
 It will be held from 8:30 a.m. to 3:30 p.m. on Friday, Apr.
 15, 2022 at the University of Kansas Burge Union located on the Lawrence campus.
 This event is free and now open to the public for the remaining available seats on a first come, first serve basis.
 A light breakfast, buffet lunch and snacks will be provided.
 Email Christina Mott at christinamott@ku.edu to register.

 Participants at the symposium will have the opportunity to network with others who are directly and indirectly involved in the child welfare system and spend the day discussing specific and concrete ways to advance racial equity in child welfare from their respective roles.
 Invited keynote speakers include Associated Commissioner Aysha Schomburg, J.D. in the Children’s Bureau in the Administration on Children, Youth and Families, located within the Administration for Children and Families at the U.S. Department of Health and Human Services; and, Dr. Jessica Pryce, Assistant Professor, Florida State University and Executive Director, Florida Institute for Child Welfare.
 The Racial Equity Collaborative symposium will also feature muralist and local Kansas City artist Lucky Easterwood as he paints a live mural during the symposium to capture the hope that the collaborative carries in pursuit of racial equity in child welfare.